 Go Forest Bathing

 There's something magical about the forest in spring, when the Sunshine Coast's damp fern forests are especially lush and verdant.
 April showers bring a heady scent to the dark, earthy woods (officially known as petrichor, the smell caused by rain falling on dry soil).
 Spring flowers start to bloom and birds cause a hive of activity among the treetops.
 Experience the forest in all its springtime glory on a hike, walk, or simply by forest bathing—the meditative act of taking in the forest with all your senses.
 Immerse yourself in the woods on trail networks in Halfmoon Bay, in Sechelt at the Heritage Forest, Roberts Creek at Cliff Gilker Park, and in Powell River along Willingdon Beach and at Millenium Park.
+Looking for a guided experience?
+Book a forest bathing session with Nature With Haida.

 Wake Up in Nature